Prostate cancer: Diagnosis

 Next, tumor samples are graded based on how much the tumor tissue differs from normal prostate tissue; the more different the tumor appears, the faster the tumor is likely to grow.
 The Gleason grading system is commonly used, where the pathologist assigns numbers ranging from 3 (most similar to healthy prostate tissue) to 5 (least similar) to different regions of the biopsied tissue.
 They then calculate a "Gleason score" by adding the two numbers that represent the largest areas of the biopsy sample.
 The lowest possible Gleason score of 6 represents a biopsy most similar to healthy prostate; the highest Gleason score of 10 represents the most severely cancerous.
 (Note: The original 1966 Gleason grading system allowed pathologist scores of 1 to 5, resulting in Gleason scores of 2 to 10; however, a 2005 update by the International Society of Urological Pathology largely eliminated the pathologist scores 1 and 2.
 In common practice, tumors are now scored 3 to 5, resulting in Gleason scores of 6 to 10.)
 Gleason scores are commonly grouped into "Gleason grade groups", which predict disease prognosis: a Gleason score of 6 is Gleason grade group 1 (best prognosis).
 A score of 7 (with Gleason scores 4 + 3, or Gleason scores 3 + 4, with the most prominent listed first) can be grade group 2 or 3; it is grade group 2 if the less severe Gleason score (3) covered more area; grade group 3 if the more severe Gleason score (4) covered more area.
 A score of 8 is grade group 4.
 A score of 9 or 10 is grade group 5 (worst prognosis).

 The extent of cancer spread is assessed by MRI or PSMA scan – a positron emission tomography (PET) imaging technique where a radioactive label that binds the prostate protein prostate-specific membrane antigen is used to detect metastases distant from the prostate.
 CT scans may also be used, but are less able to detect spread outside the prostate than MRI.
-Bone scintigraphy is used to test for spread of cancer to bones.
+Bone scintigraphy is used to test for the spread of cancer to bones.